dardodds/Getting-And-Cleaning-Data-Project/Codebook.md

 ## Variables
 There were 561 variables in the raw data set.
 These broke the tidy data rule #1.
 The data was melted into 5 variables: sample_id, activityid, subjectid, varialbe and value.
 The variable column was then split 4 columns as follows: Tidy data requires one variable per column.
 This complies to Tidy Data #1 criteria.

+####domain
-domain - is the domain for the signals and can be time (t) or frequence (f)
+Is the domain for the signals and can be time (t) or frequence (f)

+####measurement
-measurement - is the type of device measurement that was taken during the experiment
+Is the type of device measurement that was taken during the experiment.
+THese measurements are from the accelerometer and gyroscope.
+These time domain signals were captured at a constate rate of 50Hz.
+The following are the signals that wee used to capture readings:

   "bodyacc"